urbanairship/php-library2/docs/push.rst

    Produces a time specifier that represents an absolute amount of time, such as from 2012-01-01 12:00 to 2012-01-01 12:00

-   :param resolution: string Valid time resolution
+   :param resolution: Valid time resolution
+   :type resolution: string
-   :param start: string Beginning of absolute window
+   :param start: Beginning of absolute window
+   :type start: string
-   :param end: string End of absolute window
+   :param end: End of absolute window
+   :type end: string
-   :param lastSeen: bool Match a device only if its last recorded position
+   :param lastSeen: Match a device only if its last recorded position
       matches the location.
 If it has update location anywhere else since, even if it otherwise matches the time window, it will be excluded.